rachait/miniproject/README.md

 - The ice-cream database is stored in memory.
 Once the program exits, the data will be lost.
 - Input validation for price and name is minimal; further validation can be added for a more robust program.
 - The program dynamically allocates memory using `realloc()`.
 Ensure that the system has sufficient memory when adding new records.

-## Usage

-1. Clone or download the repository.
-2. Compile the program using a C compiler (e.g., `gcc